martinsumner/riak_kv/docs/OtherAPI.md

 - If a full-sync manager process detects a false delta, it will temporarily set enable the `aae_fetchclocks_repair` option, and this will cause this query to repair the cached tree for the given segment IDs, as well as collect the results to return.
   - It is possible to force this repair option via configuration or environment variable change.
-- Uses the AF3 queue when running node worker pools in DSCP mode.
+- Uses the AF3 queue when running node worker pools in `dscp` mode.
   - These queries will bypass the pool, running immediately, when repair is required.

 #### merge_tree_range

 Outputs a full merkle tree representing the overall cluster state for a given bucket.

-- Relatively slow compared to `_nval` equivalent queries, as no cached trees can be used, requires a fold over the actual keys to calculate the tree.
+- Relatively slow compared to `_nval` equivalent queries, as no cached trees can be used; requiring a fold over the actual keys to calculate the tree.
 - Setting filters is recommended to speed up the query (unless buckets are small).

 #### fetch_clocks_range